 Adoption of zero or no till systems has been rapid on sands in order to reduce erosion.
 There has been interest in careful cultivation and amelioration, with disturbing the silty sub layer at 12-15cm by ripping and cultivation resulting in an increase in crop performance.
 Previous trials have shown the value of cultivation, especially when it was coupled with manure or to a lesser extent lime.

 The aim of this trial is to optimise the use of deep cultivation approaches in combination with chicken litter and lime to enhance crop performance on sandy soils in SNSW.
-In 2020 the trial is sown to wheat.
+In 2021 the trial is sown to wheat.
+This is the final year of the trial.